FIELD Pilots – COMPOST IN PRECISION AGRICULTURE

 Compost in Precision Agriculture

-Because the effects are difficult to determine, an hackathon will be organised by Capsella beginning 2017.
+Because the effects are difficult to determine, a hackathon has already been organised by Capsella within 2017.
 In this hackathon, ICT and data experts come together to analyse data, obtain algoritms and start the development of apps.

 Among others, questions that might arise are which apps are useful for sustainable soilmanagement?
 Can I tell my story to people at a better way using online tools?
 Farmers are given the answers to these questions in the Capsella project.
 Moreover, these applications can be used to show people what farmers do to manage well the soil and biodiversity.

 The pilot is going to undergo two phases of trials: the first took place in 2016 and the second will run in 2017.